bschouteten/bschouteten.github.io/_posts/2024-01-03-Coroutines-signals.md

 ---
 title: Generating signals with coroutines
-date: 2024-01-24
+date: 2024-03-01
 author: bschouteten
 ---

 # Signals with coroutines
 In the previous blog we started with generating signals, where we came to the conclusion that we needed coroutines for this.
 Following that we explored C++ 20 coroutines, investigating how they work and what they do.
 Now we have a stable starting point and can use this to generate signals into our simulation.
-As done in the previous blog, we will start with the reset signal, however now fully controlled by a coroutine and following this we will start generating some APB bus signals.
+As done in the previous blog, we will start with the reset signal, however now fully controlled by a coroutine.
+For the coroutine we will use the same code as provided in the previous blog at the end.

 # starting coroutine from a clock edge